theHQ/python-wamptest/README.md

     exit $(docker-compose ps -q | xargs docker inspect -f '{{ .Name }} exited with status {{ .State.ExitCode }}' | grep test_1 | cut -f5 -d ' ')

-This is a little hacky and hopefully docker will fix it.
-This should do the trick for now.
+This is a little hacky (and hopefully Docker will fix it) but it will do the trick for now.

 The Docker Compose file creates a generic router with an example service connected to it and then creates a test suite using "wamptest" to test the service.